 Brown trout tend to be larger than the other species, which is why so many anglers target them.

-Though rare in Missouri, anglers have a chance of catching brook trout in a few of the state’s coldest streams.
+Though rare in Missouri, anglers can catch brook trout in a few of the state’s coldest streams.
 These trout are identified by their reddish-orange belly.

 Cutthroat trout are also rare in Missouri.
 You can identify them by the bright blood-colored patch on their gill plate.